-“With roots extending back to 1911, ASLME is a nonprofit educational organization.
-Our mission is to provide high-quality scholarship, debate, and critical thought for professionals at the intersection of law, medicine, and ethics.
-Our members come together to examine big health questions with far-reaching social ramifications.”
+ASLME is a nonprofit educational organization that formed in 1911.
+Their mission is to “provide high-quality scholarship, debate, and critical thought for professionals at the intersection of law, medicine, and ethics,” and their members “come together to examine big health questions with far-reaching social ramifications.”

 This MLA Commons group provides an “interdisciplinary forum for scholars working on cultural representations of the body, sexuality, health, illness, disease, and health professions.
 A companion to the MLA Commons blog Literature, Medicine, & Medical Humanities.”